 If you take aspirin, you've got a pain reliever and heart attack preventer rolled into one tablet.
 You might think that whoever invented aspirin is a genius, but the truth is humans have been using its natural equivalent - willow bark - for thousands of years.

 Salicin, the main active ingredient in white willow bark, is the chemical from which aspirin’s main active ingredient (salicylic acid) is derived.
+Willow bark can be used to help alleviate pain from headaches or migraines and may even help with other types of pain such as joint pain, inflammation from arthritis or muscle pain.

 The ancient Egyptians used willow bark as a remedy for aches and pains, said Diarmuid Jeffreys, author of "Aspirin: The Remarkable Story of a Wonder Drug."
 They didn't know that what was reducing body temperature and inflammation was the salicylic acid.